Taygetus: Physical

 The Taygetus Massif is about 100 km long, extending from the center of the Peloponnese to Cape Matapan, its southernmost extremity.
 It contains the tallest mountain in the Peloponnese, the Profitis Ilias summit, reaching 2405 m; this is probably the classical Mount Taléton mentioned by Pausanias.
 The summit is an ultra-prominent peak.
 It is prominent above the Isthmus of Corinth, which separating the Peloponnese from mainland Greece, rises only to approximately 60 m.
 Numerous creeks wash down from the mountains and the Eurotas has some of its headwaters in the northern part of the range.
 The western side of the massif houses the headwaters of the Vyros Gorge, which carries winter snowmelt down the mountain, emptying into the Messenian Gulf in the town of Kardamyli.

 Political

-Taygetus overlooks the cities of Sparti and Kalamata, whose skyline it dominates.
+Taygetus overlooks the cities of Sparta and Kalamata, whose skyline it dominates.
 The mountain range lies within the prefectures of Arcadia, Laconia and Messenia.
 Taygetus is crossed by Greek National Road 82, which links Kalamata to Sparti and separates Northern Taygetus from the Central Range.
 The Rindomo Gorge separates the Central Range from Southern Taygetos.
 The section of Taygetus that forms the backbone of the Mani Peninsula is also known as Saggias, and is often not considered part of Taygetus.
 The central part of the mountain range is commonly called "Skoteini Plevra", which means "the dark side" because the villages located there do not receive as much sunshine in the early morning and the late afternoon hours.